ORLANDO FASHION SQUARE

 Orlando, Florida

-Charter FASHION SQUARE tenants included Gordon's Jewelers, Shoe Lodge, Lad & Lassie Toys, Young Threads Fashion World, Infinity Fashions, Florsheim Shoes, a GDS Drug, Counter Culture Snack Bar and Ocala-based Rheinauers specialty store.
+Charter tenants included Gordon's Jewelers, Shoe Lodge, Lad & Lassie Toys, Young Threads Fashion World, Infinity Fashions, Florsheim Shoes, a GDS Drug, Counter Culture Snack Bar and Ocala-based Rheinauers specialty store.

 A freestanding multiplex, the General Cinema Corporation Fashion Square Four, opened for business on November 12, 1976.
 This movie house was converted to a 6 -and then 8- screen venue.
-New Jersey's Toys "R" Us chain built a 1-level (46,000 square foot) store as a mall outparcel, which opened for business August 29, 1986.
+New Jersey's Toys "R" Us chain built a 1-level (46,000 square foot) store as a mall outparcel.
+This store opened for business om August 29, 1986.

 In August 1987, Robinson's of Florida stores were acquired by Baton Rouge-based Goudchaux's-Maison Blanche.
-The stores operated as Robinson's-Maison Blanche until their conversion to the Maison Blanche nameplate, on March 28, 1988.
+Stores operated as Robinson's-Maison Blanche until their conversion to the Maison Blanche nameplate, on March 28, 1988.

-The original location was refitted as new inline store space, which included a large court area and upper level Food Court.
+The original building was reconfigured as new inline store space, which included a large court area and upper level Food Court.
 These were completed between November 1991 and January 1992.
 At this time, eight Maison Blanche stores in Florida were acquired by Fairfield, Ohio-based Mercantile Stores.
-These were eventually rebranded as Mobile-based Gayfer's.
+These were eventually rebranded as Mobile-based Gayfers.

 Meanwhile, on June 22, 1990, the new General Cinema Corporation Fashion Square Cinema 6 opened for business.
 It was built on a pad located across McCullough Avenue from the mall proper.

 The new Penney's (a relocation of the circa-1964 store at WINTER PARK MALL) was dedicated on April 7, 1993.
-ORLANDO FASHION SQUARE now encompassed 1,042,000 leasable square feet and housed one hundred and twenty stores and services under its roof.
+ORLANDO FASHION SQUARE now encompassed 1,042,000 leasable square feet and housed 120 stores and services under its roof.

 ORLANDO FASHION SQUARE was without a theatrical venue until a new megaplex was installed in space adjacent to the Second Level Food Court.
 The Premiere Cinemas Orlando Fashion Square Premiere 14 made its debut on July 16, 2004.